JS-DevTools/readdir-enhanced/README.md

 Pick Your API
 ----------------------------------
-`readdir-enhanced` has multiple APIs, so you can pick whichever one you prefer.
+Readdir Enhanced has multiple APIs, so you can pick whichever one you prefer.
 Here are some things to consider about each API:

 |Function|Returns|Syntax|[Blocks the thread?](#blocking-the-thread)|[Buffers results?](#buffered-results)|
 |---|---|---|---|---|